Petition for Rehearing Denied on April 13, 2017

-It has been 25 days since the decision in this case was published until the petition for rehearing was denied!
+It had been 42 days since the decision in this case was published until the petition for rehearing was denied!

 For updates prior to February 3, 2017, and for more case details including a video of the arrest, click here.

 267 Days After the Florida Supreme Court Held Oral Arguments in this Case it Upheld Florida’s Open Carry Ban.

 We Now Have Our First SCOTUS Rule 10 Split Since the McDonald Decision was Published in 2010.

 But a Rule 10 split is not necessary when a lower court issues a decision which is in direct defiance of a Supreme Court decision which the Massachusetts Supreme Court did in a Second Amendment case (Caetano).
 In the Caetano case a unanimous US Supreme Court (8-0) reversed and remanded a unanimous Massachusetts high court decision.
 Even those justices who oppose the Second Amendment do not take kindly to lower courts thumbing their nose at them.

 Here is an article expressing my view of what transpired during the oral argument before the Florida Supreme Court.

 Norman v.
 State is a Florida Open Carry case.